adriandrinceanu/school_manager_in_Django/README.md

 <h1>A Django School Management Project with a complete front-end. </h1>
-<h3>Basically I tried to mimic Facebook in it's first years.
+<h3>Basically I tried to mimic Facebook in its first years.
 Keep reading for details</h3>
 This project is for practicing my Python/Django programing skills.